EXPLAINER-What is Black Friday? And will shoppers find bargains this year?

 Electronics are expected to be the top pick this shopping season, with estimates of a 6% growth, according to a report by Mastercard.

-Best Buy kicked off its Black Friday deals in late October with offers such as its Play Station 5 for $499.99 bundled with either "Call of Duty: Modern Warfare III" or Marvel's "Spider-Man 2".
+Best Buy kicked off its Black Friday deals in late October with offers such as its Play Station 5 for $499.99 bundled with either "Call of Duty: Modern Warfare III" or Marvel's "Spider-Man 2", though the retailer on Tuesday forecast a bigger decline in annual comparable sales and pointed to "difficult to predict" consumer demand.

 Skin and hair care products remain popular, with Ulta Beauty offering up to 40% discount on CoverGirl and Lancome mascaras, Bobbi Brown concealers and select products of its own label.